jonguymon/weirdandspooky-70084/content/pages/index.md

     subtitle: >-
       Haunted By The Past
     content: >-
-      A podcast for Web developers interested in building Jamstack websites.
-Hosted by Miles Tone.
+      A podcast for people who like to hear about strange and
     actions:
       - label: Subscribe to Podcast
         url: /thank-you